How to travel in Tuscany by train

 Explore Garfagnana and Lunigiana

 You can easily cross the wild and mountainous region of Garfagnana and Lunigiana getting a regionale train from Lucca or from Aulla.
 Along this railway line is plenty of places off the beaten path to discover.
 Borgo a Mozzano is known for the Devil’s Bridge and the Halloween festival.
 Barga is famous to be one of the most beautiful villages of Tuscany and for the summer jazz festival.
-In Equi Terme you can be explorer for a day at the Geo Archaeological Park, and during Christmas, visit the suggestive living nativity scene along the alleys of the village and into the grotto.
-Castelnuvo Garfagnana and Fivizzano are other two lovely villages where to stop for a visit to their castles and taste delicious traditional food.
+In Equi Terme you can be an explorer for a day at the Geo-Archaeological Park, and during Christmas, visit the suggestive living nativity scene along the alleys of the village and into the grotto.
+Castelnuovo Garfagnana and Fivizzano are other two lovely villages where to stop for a visit to their castles and taste delicious traditional food.